Weird things happen to me.

 I promised to never do it again.
 He slowly came closer.
 I promised again.
 He loved me, he came back.

 I was insightful enough to consider professional help.
-Always somewhat self aware, these emotional avalanches worried me.
+I’ve always been self aware, and these emotional avalanches worried me.
 I was out of control, I was drunk on chemicals, and I had no way of controlling the rate or amount of the drip flowing into my blood.
 This wasn’t normal.
 What if the next time Brent didn’t come back?
 We were on shaky ground, and there were plenty of other pretty young things waiting and watching, ready to snatch up my boyfriend supreme topped with extra sweetness, smartness, cuteness, and big a side of ambition.
 He was a catch.
 I needed help.

 I was a cocktail waitress at a fancy club in Scottsdale, I made mounds of cash, and I saved mounds of it too.
 I bought my very own medical insurance, and shopped for my very own psychiatrist.
 I called several from my list of providers, leaving messages, talking to receptionists.
 Shrink shopping.
 Finally, one of them called me back herself.
 I told her my problem, and she said she thought she could help.
 I liked that she called me back, she didn’t have a middleman make an appointment.
 This was how I chose my psychological savior.